The Giroux Correspondence in dimension 3: Heegaard Splittings and the Giroux Correspondence

 Positive stabilisations may also be characterised directly.
 Choose an arc properly embedded in one of the handlebodies that is Legendrian isotopic to an arc properly embedded in the closure of $\Sigma\setminus \Gamma_\Sigma$.
 Adding a standard contact neighborhood of this arc to the other handlebody is a positive stabilisation of the original Heegaard splitting.
 In fact, a related operation has already appeared in the proof of Lemma~\ref{lem:rotex}.
 Suppose that in Lemma~\ref{lem:rotex} the surface $\Sigma$ is taken to be a Heegaard surface for a tight Heegaard splitting.
 In this case, the $1$-handle $h^1_T$ is a neighbourhood of a Legendrian push-off of $d$, so adding $h_T^1$ to the handlebody bounded by $\Sigma$ is a positive stabilisation of the Heegaard splitting.

 The proof of Lemma 3.10 in \cite{LV} shows that in a convex Heegaard splitting, attaching any bypass $1$-handle is a positive stabilisation.
 The following more general statement will be used later.

 \begin{theorem}\cite[Lemma 7.1]{LV} Let $\H=(\Sigma,U,V)$ and $\H'=(\Sigma',U',V')$ be tight Heegaard splittings of $(M,\xi)$ and assume that $U'$ is obtained from $U$ by attaching a single bypass $h^1\cup h^2$.
 Let be the Heegaard splitting formed by attaching only the $1$-handle associated to this bypass.
-Then the refinements of $\H$, $\H'$ and $\H''$ all admit a common positive stabilisations. \end{theorem}
+Then the refinements of $\H$, $\H'$ and $\H''$ are all related by sequences of positive (de)stabilisations.